 T-Mobile is one of the first cell phone carriers to support the Rich Communications Services (RCS) Universal profile.

-RCS is a communication protocol between cell phone carriers and cell phones which is supposed to replace SMS messaging with a much more robust text messaging system which will provide phonebook polling and transmit in-call multimedia.
+RCS is a communication protocol between cell phone carriers and cell phones which is supposed to replace SMS messaging with a much more robust text messaging system that will provide phonebook polling and transmit in-call multimedia.

 The first two phones that will support RCS Universal on the T-Mobile network are the Samsung Galaxy S7 and S7 Edge, more Android devices will be supported as the year progresses.

-There are quite a few different things which will determine how and when everyone will get the opportunity to use this new feature.
+There are quite a few different things that will determine how and when everyone will get the opportunity to use this new feature.
 However, this is a step forward because this app will provide a better user experience while texting on an Android phone.